Transistor Circuit Types Include:

 When designing the circuit, a little iteration may be required to optimise the value so that available components can be used and impedance values, etc can fall within acceptable limts.

 The simple two pole active high pass filter circuit enables a simple circuit to be incorporated into areas where it may not be convenient to use another approach.
-The simple calculations and the few components sued make it ideal to use.
+The simple calculations and the few components used make it ideal to use.

 More Circuits & Circuit Design: